<iframe>: The Inline Frame element

 allow-orientation-lock: Lets the resource lock the screen orientation.

-allow-pointer-lock: Lets the resource use the Pointer Lock API.
+allow-pointer-lock: Allows the page to use the Pointer Lock API.

-showModalDialog()).
-If this keyword is not used, the popup will silently fail to open.
+Window.showModalDialog()).
+If this keyword is not used, that functionality will silently fail.

-allow-popups-to-escape-sandbox: Lets the sandboxed document open new windows without those windows inheriting the sandboxing.
-For example, this can safely sandbox an advertisement without forcing the same restrictions upon the page the ad links to.
+allow-popups-to-escape-sandbox: Allows a sandboxed document to open new windows without forcing the sandboxing flags upon them.
+This will allow, for example, a third-party advertisement to be safely sandboxed without forcing the same restrictions upon the page the ad links to.

 allow-top-navigation: Lets the resource navigate the top-level browsing context (the one named